 Regarding picking a culinary school, Le Cordon Bleu was first on my list of schools to visit.
 On the day of my tour I was hypnotized as I walked through the production kitchens and when I saw the equipment and realized that the majority of it had come from the restaurant supply company I had worked for I took it as a sign and registered that day.

 There are many high school students and individuals looking for a career change interested in the culinary field.
 What advice do you have for them about applying to culinary school?

 The best advice I can give is believe in your dream and have a support system.
-It took me until I was 29 to actually enroll because of my own self-doubt, which as a culinarian you cannot afford to have.
+It took me until I was 29 to enroll because of my own self-doubt, which you cannot afford to have as a culinarian.
 I needed the support and belief of my wonderful wife to overcome that hurdle.

 Challenge yourself and those around you and will grow by leaps and bounds.

 Are there any classes or jobs they should consider before applying?